-- The entrant must be a current or graduating student (full or part time) within the academic year 2017/2018
+- The entrant must be a current or graduating student (full or part time) within the academic year 2018/2019.

 - The length of the essay should be between 6,000 words and 10,000 words, includingfootnotes (for postgraduate students this may take the form of a free-standing essay or a thesis chapter re-worked into a free-standing essay).
-A word count must be provided with the essay and on the submission form
+A word count must be provided with the essay and on the submission form.

-- The essay must not be previously published
+- The essay must not be previously published.

-- Essays must be submitted as PDF files with the accompanying entry form either included within or alongside the PDF in the submission e-mail.
+- Essays must be submitted as PDF files with the accompanying entry form either included within or alongside the PDF in the submission email.

 The Essay Prize includes:

-- Free place at the Design History Society conference "Design and Displacement", 6-8 September 2018, Parsons School of Design, New York, and a free place at the gala dinner
+- Free place at the Design History Society conference “The Cost of Design”, 5-7 September 2019, Northumbria University, Newcastle-Upon-Tyne, and a free place at the gala dinner

 - £100 in Oxford University Press publications

-- 3 paperbacks in the Oxford History of Art series
+- 3 Paperbacks in the Oxford History of Art series

-Winners of the DHS Essay Prize are announced at the Annual DHS Conference.
+- Winners of the DHS Essay Prize are announced at the Annual DHS Conference.
 All authors are informed of the competition results in late July.

 Essay Award Criteria

 In order to obtain the highest standards for the Design History Society Essay Prize, each submission must be nominated by a professional in the field.
-Consideration should be given to the following selection criteria:

-- The following attributes should be present in every essay selected for submission, both at undergraduate and postgraduate level:
+2. The following attributes should be present in every essay selected for submission, both at undergraduate and postgraduate level:

-The essay should demonstrate a mature and novel approach to issues, themes, and discourses currently relevant in the field of design history
+The essay should demonstrate a mature and novel approach to issues, themes, and discourses currently relevant in the field of design history.

-The essay should demonstrate excellence in terms of breadth of research and should combine a good balance of primary and secondary sources
+The essay should demonstrate excellence in terms of breadth of research and should combine a good balance of primary and secondary sources.

 Methods of research and delivery should reflect good practice in design history.
 For example, an ideal essay would demonstrate one or more of the following:

-- detailed, object-focused description and analysis
+· detailed, object-focused description and analysis

 · application of appropriate historical approaches (social, economic, cultural, etc.)

 · correct use of discipline-specific methodologies (archaeology, anthropology, etc.)

 Competence in questioning the essay’s subject material and engaging incorporated resources, discourses and methods should be present and coherent.
-Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject matter to further an argument
+Submissions should surpass description of their material and demonstrate an ability to critically engage in their subject matter to further an argument.

-- Finally, the essay should:
+3. Finally, the essay should:

 · be well-structured, well-written and presented to a high standard

 · include appropriate citations (footnotes or endnotes) and bibliography

 · be written in English